amirmasoudabdol/preferably/README.md

 ### Light/Dark Switch

-In addition to the automatic color scheme switching, you can add a switch to manually toggle between light and dark themes.
+In addition to the automatic color scheme switching, you can add a switch to the menu bar, e.g, <span class="fas fa-adjust fa"></span>, to allow for manual selection between light and dark themes.
 This can be done by setting the `toggle` option to `manual`.

 ```YAML
   package: preferably